-ID Course Course type Hours per week Term СР Responsible Lecturer(s) 6251916 Special Issues in Rock Mechanics (p.
-368) L/E 2 W 3 E. Gerolymatou 6251918 Coupled Phenomena in Geomechanics (p.
-283) L/E 2 W 3 T. Wichtmann module Rock Engineering and Tunnelling [bauiM5P3-FMTUB]
+ID Course Course type Hours per week Term CP Responsible Lecturer(s) 6251916 Special Issues in Rock Mechanics (p.
+370) L/E 2 W 3 E. Gerolymatou 6251918 Coupled Phenomena in Geomechan- ics (p.
+292) L/E 2 W 3 T. Wichtmann examination Coupled Geomechanical Processes, oral, 40 min., accord.
+ER/SPO § 4 par.
+2 no. 2 grading:

+module Rock Engineering and Tunnelling [bauiM5P3-FMTUB]

 The students have deepend and supplementary knowledge about time-varying strength and deformation properties of rocks as well as of rock testing in-situ and in laboratory.
 They recognize and evaluate the basic physical and chemical alteration parameters of geomaterials.
-They are able to describe the involved hydromechanical, chemomechanical, thermomechanical and biomechanical processes and to express mathematically their interdependence with mechanical properties.
+They are able to describe the involved hydromechanical, chemo-mechanical, thermomechanical and biomechanical processes and to express mathematically their interdependence with mechanical properties.